ChetanXpro/VideoSanitizer/README.md

 # VideoSanitizer

-VideoSanitizer is an intelligent video sanitization tool that automatically censors or mutes explicit content in video
+VideoSanitizer is an intelligent video sanitization tool that automatically censors or mutes explicit content in video with help of AI.

 ## Features